Module 3: All about dashboard filters, trends, and reports

 Delve deeper into all of these reports, and learn how to filter them, by visiting section 7.
 Reporting & Analytics in the Help Center.
 (Quick links are provided in the Show Notes.)

 If you need to download all the data from a project, click the link at the bottom of the Filters panel on the main Dashboard.
+You’ll have the option to export responses, sent survey details, or upcoming survey sends.

 To download just the data used to create a specific report, click the export option on the right-hand side of a report.